DMVermeulen/2IMV10/README.md

 ## Run the Application

-When you have decompressed the `Release.zip` to some directory on your PC, simply run the `FiberVisualization.exe` inside.
+- Decompress `Release.zip` to some directory on your PC.
+- Run the `FiberVisualization.exe` inside.